 - Once baked, remove from the oven and cool on a wire rack while you make the icing topping.

-- For the glazed topping add the golden icing sugar, ginger and milk until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.
+- For the glaze topping, combine the icing sugar and lemon juice until you have an icing that’s a thick enough consistency to top onto the tarts and spread without it running off.

-- Spread the icing onto of the cooled tarts then top with the mini gingerbread men and dust all over with a tsp of cinnamon.
+- Spread the icing onto of the cooled tarts then top with some lemon zest

 - The tarts will keep in an airtight container for up to 3 days.